 Caitlin Daniel joined Accountability Counsel in 2014.
 Caitlin now leads our Communities Program as Interim Communities Director.
-Until 2022, Caitlin’s work as a Senior Attorney involves working with local partners to assist communities around the world to defend their environmental and human rights.
+Until 2022, Caitlin’s work as a Senior Attorney at Accountability Counsel involved working with local partners to assist communities around the world to defend their environmental and human rights.
 She has been a lead lawyer in our cases in Mongolia and Ukraine, among others, while also collaborating as a leader in our research work.

 Caitlin earned her J.D. magna cum laude from the University of California, Hastings College of the Law.
 After graduating, she worked with the Lawyer’s Association for the Human Rights of Nepalese Indigenous Peoples (LAHURNIP) in Nepal to defend the rights of indigenous groups facing harm from large-scale development projects.
 She has also worked in U.S. immigration law as an associate at CPG Immigration Law Group.

 During law school, Caitlin competed in the Jessup International Law Moot Court Competition, earning second place on the international level for her legal brief.
 She received training in negotiations and mediation strategy and competed as a member of Hastings’ Alternative Dispute Resolution Competition Team.